-The privately-owned TG Millner Field has been an important fixture in the history of the Ryde community since when it was first developed by the Vimiera Recreation Group and Col. Tom Millner in the 1950s when it was predominantly a rural area.
-Marsfield has changed dramatically over the years due to the community’s dedication to providing a better life and opportunities for future generations.
-TG Millner Field, developed by Eastwood Rugby Club members over many years, has played a central historical role in the development of the Marsfield community.
+TG Millner Field has been an important fixture in the history of the Ryde community since it was first developed by Vimiera Recreation Grounds and Col. Tom Millner in the 1950’s when Marsfield was predominantly a rural area.

 View PDF for The History of TG Millner FieldIn the spirit of reconciliation, we acknowledge the Traditional Custodians of this land the Wallumedegal clan and their connections to land, sea and community.
 We pay our respect to their elders past and present and extend that respect to all Aboriginal and Torres Strait Islander peoples.